Glorian: Powers and abilities

 Glorian possesses powerful psionic abilities that enable him to manipulate matter and energy.
 By controlling light, he can create portals and move faster than the speed of light.
 Additionally, he possesses telepathy that enables him to control the minds of others and create illusions.
 Glorian once trapped the Defenders in a dreamlike reality where their ideal lives have come true.

 In other media

 Glorian appears in the Avengers Assemble episode "Hulk's Day Out", voiced by Robin Atkin Downes.
-This version is an esteemed craftsman and friend of the Hulk.
+This version is a craftsman and friend of the Hulk.